-The office of Faculty Affairs, in collaboration with the office of the Executive Vice President for Research (EVPR), oversees the Research Faculty Promotion Process at the Institute level.
+The office of Faculty Affairs, in collaboration with the offices of the Provost and the Executive Vice President for Research (EVPR), oversees the Research Faculty Promotion Process at the Institute level.
 The compilation of promotion packages, however, happens at the unit level.
 A general description of the promotion process follows.
 This process may vary slightly depending on the unit, so candidates should contact their unit representative for specific information and guidance.

 - A candidate, in consultation with his or her direct supervisor, submits a CV to the unit to be considered for promotion.